-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation : SRP.OP.02 Director Place, 1.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.OP.02 and labour markets, tourism growth, environmental Chief Officer 1.
 Monitored by Economic Development.
 2. Maximising the Impact: A blueprint for the Future - published by the blueprint group involving Scottish Government, Scottish Borders, Midlothian and City of Edinburgh Council, Transport Scotland, Scottish Enterprise and Visit Scotland.
 The document sets out the ambitions of the partners to realise the full potential of the new Railway.
 3. Timely submission of bids for approval by the Blueprint Group 4.
 Close monitoring of approved funded projects.
 5. Borders rail subgroup chaired by Midlothian Council Chief Executive.
 5 4